mustakimali/cpy/README.md

 # cpy

-A touring complete programming language that translates to assembly
+A touring complete programming language that compiles to native code using LLVM (originally using assembly)

 ## Usage